 For dimension reduction purposes, the PCA is employed by substituting the initial variables with the principal components of the analysed data.
 However, not all the principal components are required, since only the first principal components retain the vast majority of the variability.
-Hence, for the dimension reduction, a set of the most relevant principal components is chosen.
+Hence, for the dimension reduction, a set of the most relevant principal component is chosen.
 Nevertheless, it is not clear how to decide whether a principal component is relevant enough or not.
 Thus, the number of principal components is chosen by the percentage of explanation of the overall data that each of the principal components contain.
 A common method for determine the number of components to choose is based on the scree plot.
-The scree plot is the representation of the percentage of explanation of the principal components against the order of the principal components.
+The scree plot is the representation of the principal components.
 One method establishes that the last relevant principal component is the principal component in which the gradient of the cumulative variability curve changes in slope.
 Another method, more conservative, declares that an appropriate limit for the principal component selection is that where the cumulative variability reaches the 95%.
 In Figure 7, an example of a scree plot is shown.